 Building positive relationships with our shareholders is critical to our long-term success.
 We spend significant time meeting with them, listening to their concerns and responding to their feedback.

-Over the past year, management engaged with our largest shareholders, representing in aggregate approximately 50 percent of our outstanding shares, on our corporate governance practices.
-In addition, our management team regularly offers shareholders the opportunity to discuss our quarterly results and other topics of interest to them.
+Through our robust outreach and engagement program in 2018, we engaged with our largest shareholders, representing in aggregate a majority of our outstanding shares.
+Topics discussed included corporate governance practices, environmental and social sustainability initiatives, Board composition and refreshment and executive compensation.
+In addition, our management team regularly meets with shareholders to discuss our strategic plan, consolidated business results, capital structure, and other topics of interest to them.
 We value our relationship with our shareholders and believe that we strengthen our ability to lead the company by constructively discussing our business and strategy.

 Classified Board Structure